philipn/KF94/content.md

 In addition to KF94, in [Korea there are also "KF80" masks](https://www.mfds.go.kr/eng/brd/m_75/view.do?seq=35&srchFr=&srchTo=&srchWord=&srchTp=&itm_seq_1=0&itm_seq_2=0&multi_itm_seq=0&company_cd=&company_nm=&page=1), which meet a less rigorous filtration standard.

+The [3M Aura](/3M_Aura) is a N95 respirator with a boat-style design akin to the popular boat-style KF94.

 ![In addition to the iconic boat style (sometimes called "3D") KF94 design, there is also a bifold ("2D") KF94 design.](media/2d-KF94-design.JPG)

 ## External links